Post photo: German flag | © Pixabay

 I want to address Ukraine and the USA.
 Both countries are very far apart; their future could not be more different.
 And yet what will happen in Ukraine and the USA in the next few years will have a direct impact on the future of Europe and the European Union.

 First to Ukraine: Will Putin pull the nuclear card?
 I can not answer this question.
 An expert with far greater experience and insight recently commented in the IPG Journal of the Friedrich Ebert Stiftung detailed on this question.
-Helmut W Ganser, Former brigadier general, qualified psychologist and former deputy Head of the Military Policy Department in the Ministry of Defense and military policy adviser to the German Permanent Representative to NATO in Brussels wrote: "Effective support for Ukraine in its defense against Russian aggression is legitimate under international law and politically necessary.
+Helmut W Ganser, Brigadier General A. D., graduate psychologist and former deputy Head of the Military Policy Department in the Ministry of Defense and military policy adviser to the German Permanent Representative to NATO in Brussels wrote: "Effective support for Ukraine in its defense against Russian aggression is legitimate under international law and politically necessary.
 However, it must not be unlimited.
 Because the Russian President has the real option of a nuclear escalation.”
 The center of gravity of military support to Ukraine is clearly in Washington and not in the European capitals.
 It is primarily the extensive American inventory services that have a strategic effect on the course of the war.